threefoldfoundation/tfchain/README.md

 Should you want to do this with the provided `tfchainc` wallet you would have to do following steps:

 ```
-$ tfchainc wallet unlock    # give passphrase
-$ tfchainc wallet load seed # give passphrase and above mnemonic
+$ tfchainc wallet recover   # give passphrase and devnet seed
-$ fchainc wallet addresses # reload all our default addresses again
-$ tfchainc stop # stops the tfchaind daemon and than manually restart it again
 $ tfchainc wallet unlock    # give passphrase
 $ tfchainc wallet           # should show that you have 100M coins and 3K block stakes
 Wallet status:
 Encrypted, Unlocked
 Confirmed Balance:   100000000 TFT